 Another great feature of North Stradbroke Island is that you are allowed to bring your dogs providing they are kept on a lead unless they are on the off leash beach areas.
 They are not permitted in the townships or in the National Park sections of the Island.
 (Visit the Redlands City Council website for specific information about this)

-There is no bridge to North Stradbroke Island, so all visitors must arrive by sea or air.
-Most visitors travel by ferry and there are several options.
+There isn’t a bridge to North Stradbroke Island, so all visitors must arrive by sea or air.
+Most visitors travel by ferry and there are several options depending on whether you plan to bring a car or not.
 All commercial operators to the island leave from Toondah Harbour, Middle Street, Cleveland, and arrive at Dunwich on North Stradbroke Island.

-- Big Red Cat operates vehicle ferries and allow walk on passengers.
+- Big Red Cat operates vehicle ferries and allows walk-on passengers.